jirassimok/SchedulerTranslator/code/schedbparse/README.txt

     regblocks["id"]

-I leave it up to the dept class or something above them to parse courses.
+I leave it up to the dept class or something above it to parse courses.

 This all takes place inside a course, starting with a regblocks json.